deepanshs/mrsimulator/docs/user_guide/method/method.rst

     Whenever the ``D`` attribute is omitted, the **SymmetryQuery** allows transitions with all values of :math:`\text{d}_I`.
-On the other hand, whenever the ``P`` attribute is omitted it defaults to ``P=[0]``, i.e., only single spin :math:`\text{p}_I = 0` (no) transitions on the assigned channel.
+On the other hand, whenever the ``P`` attribute is omitted it defaults to ``P=[0]``, i.e., no selected transitions on the assigned channel.

-You may have noticed in the example above that the **SymmetryQuery** and **TransitionQuery** objects were created using Python dictionaries.
-To do this, the dictionary must use the object's attribute names as the key strings.

 Selecting Symmetric Single-Spin Transitions